Tame cuspidal representations in non-defining characteristics: Constructions of representations

-We call the resulting $\barFell$-representation from Lemma \ref{Lemma-Weil-Heisenberg-mod-ell} the \textit{mod $\ell$ Weil--Heisenberg representation}.
-Using the mod $\ell$ Weil--Heisenberg representation instead of the complex Weil--Heisenberg representation, we can perform the construction of Section \ref{Section-construction} to obtain a smooth $R$-representation $\cind_{\KYu}^{G(k)}\repKYu$ of $G(k)$.
+We call the resulting $\barFell$-representation (and $R$-representation) from Lemma \ref{Lemma-Weil-Heisenberg-mod-ell} the \textit{mod-$\ell$ Weil--Heisenberg representation}.
+Using the mod-$\ell$ Weil--Heisenberg representation instead of the complex Weil--Heisenberg representation and our input from Section \ref{Section-input-mod-ell}, we can now imitate Yu's construction of supercuspidal representations (\cite{Yu}), see also Section 2.2 of \cite{Fi-Yu-works}, to obtain a compact-mod-center open subgroup $\KYu$ of $G(F)$ and a smooth representation $\repKYu$ of $\KYu$ such that the compact induction $\cind_{\KYu}^{G(F)}\repKYu$ yields a smooth $R$-representation of $G(F)$.
+Here